Woodlawn Cemetery (Saskatoon)

 Woodlawn Cemetery is a cemetery located in Saskatoon, Saskatchewan, Canada.
 Located in the cemetery is the Next of Kin Memorial Avenue, a National Historic Site of Canada, that is dedicated to all those who served with Canada's armed forces.

-The cemetery was established in 1905 as the St. Paul's Roman Catholic Cemetery, with the city taking over responsibility in 1918.
+The cemetery was established in 1905 as St. Paul's Roman Catholic Cemetery, with the city taking over responsibility in 1918.
 Prior to that point in time either the Nutana Pioneer Cemetery in Nutana or the Summerdale Cemetery in the town of Smithville (now annexed into the Blairmore SDA) was used.

 The cemetery has been divided into the following sections to specific customs and religious traditions or special affiliations: